mantiumai/chirps/README.md

 ## Quick Start

 - `pip install -r requirements.txt`
+- create a .env file in /chirps with `FERNET_KEY`=
+- Enter in a Fernet key - must be 32 url-safe base64-encoded bytes.
+You can use the python script in `/chirps/chirps/key_script.py` to generate one.
 - Navigate to /chirps and run `./manage.py initialize_app` to start the application and necessary services

 ## Support